Cristian-Castillo/Document-Store-HTTP-Server/README.md

 - README.me: What you are currently reading; Contains concise specs about program information and setup.

+- Test-Case (dir): Unit testing commands with a TestList manual as references to the description of each unit test.

 ----------
 ## Notes 📝
 - This program was developed on a virtual machine environment with Ubuntu and replicates the linux cat command via system calls to the Kernel's Operating System.